 In accordance with Section 504 of the Rehabilitation Act of 1973 and The ADA 1990, the University is required to provide equal access and equal opportunities for individuals with documented disabilities.
 Faculty and students have several online and on-campus resources available:

-Blackboard is fully committed to delivering product experiences that conform to the highest levels of global accessibility standards.
+Canvas is fully committed to delivering product experiences that conform to the highest levels of global accessibility standards.
 We know that a mature digital accessibility program must establish a sustainable organizational culture around accessibility.
-Bb Accessibility Documentation

 Read Speaker & TextAid

 ReadSpeaker enables users to listen to any text content or online document, providing a fully enhanced learning experience.
-ReadSpeaker is fully integrated with Blackboard.
+ReadSpeaker is fully integrated with Canvas.
 Features of ReadSpeaker Include:

 - Document Reading: Listen to any online document.